-- [7] On 8 July 2024, the Appellant filed an appeal with the Board against the Registrar's decision. - [8] The Board was provided with the original licensing application and the Assessor's report and recommendation, which noted the Appellant had failed to demonstrate any of the competencies for the class of license applied. - [9] Under section 335(4) of the Act, the Board must not review any part of a decision or action not appealed against.
+- [7] On 6 January 2024, the Appellant filed an appeal with the Board against the Registrar's decision. - [8] The Board was provided with the original licensing application and the assessor's report and recommendation, which noted the Appellant had failed to demonstrate any of the competencies for a Carpentry Licence. - a.
+Competency 1: Demonstrate knowledge of the regulatory environment of the building construction industry - b.
+Competency 2: Demonstrate knowledge of current building and trade practice - c.
+Competency 3: Carry out planning and scheduling for carpentry work - d.
+Competency 4: Carry out carpentry work - [9] Under section 335(4) of the Act, the Board must not review any part of a decision or action not appealed against.
 On that basis, and on the basis of the Report, the matters under appeal were those noted above. - [10] The burden of proof lies with the Appellant.
-It is for the Appellant to provide sufficient evidence to establish, on the balance of probabilities, that he meets sufficient of the performance indicators for those competencies that are being appealed to be granted a licence.
+The Appellant must provide sufficient evidence to establish that on the balance of probabilities, the Registrar's decision was wrong or that a different decision should have been made.
 If the Registrar appears at an appeal hearing, the matter proceeds using an adversarial process. - [11] The Registrar did not seek leave to appear.